Kabe0/deluge-windscribe/README.md

 - VPN_USERNAME
 - VPN_PASSWORD
 - VPN_LOCATION
+- WEBPROXY_ENABLED
+- WEBPROXY_PORT
+- WEBPROXY_USERNAME
+- WEBPROXY_PASSWORD

 If VPN_USERNAME or VPN_PASSWORD is set, the /config/auth.conf will be ignored.
 Set the VPN settings to your Windscribe login details.
 VPN_LOCATION is defaulted to _best_ and is optional.

+If WEBPROXY_ENABLED is true, then a web-proxy server to allow you to tunnel your web-browser traffic through the same VPN connection is started.
+The default listening port is 8888.
+Note that only ports above 1024 can be specified as all ports below 1024 are privileged and would otherwise require root permissions to run.
+Remember to add a port binding for your selected (or default) port when starting the container.
+If you set Username and Password it will enable BasicAuth for the proxy.

 #### /config/auth.conf file
 A volume mount must be configured for this process to work.
 In the example shown below, we configure a folder to mount the current